-Whatever you call it, however you fancy it—supernova, divine intervention, or zombie pandemic—whether you believe the end of Earth will ever arrive, or has already, we can’t deny that tales of doomsday and dystopian societies have crept into all corners of pop culture—big screens to small, music to video games, books to blogs.
+Whatever you call it, however you fancy it—a supernova, divine intervention, or zombie pandemic—whether you believe the end of Earth will ever arrive or has already, we can’t deny that tales of doomsday and dystopian societies have crept into all corners of pop culture—big screens to small, music to video games, books to blogs.

 Putting aside (with difficulty) our “Walking Dead” viewing plans, pausing our Netflix streaming of “Armageddon,” and bookmarking our Kindles mid-Hunger Games read, we decided to dig further into the topic of dystopia and its magnetic pull on our communal psyche.

-Convening a panel of distinguished Whittier faculty from disparate disciplines (see bios at right), we explored present society’s near obsession with the end of things--from how this theme is made manifest in their particular areas of study, why the sudden uptick in popular fascination, why it so strongly appeals to adolescents and teenagers, and how fictitious dystopias either help--or harm—us as a society.
+Convening a panel of distinguished Whittier faculty from disparate disciplines, we explored present society’s near-obsession with the end of things--from how this theme is made manifest in their particular areas of study, why the sudden uptick in popular fascination, why it so strongly appeals to adolescents and teenagers, and how fictitious dystopias either help—or harm—us as a society.